When Ben Hogan came to Pinehurst in 1940, he was nearly broke and winless. Pinehurst changed everything.

 And when Ben Hogan came to Pinehurst in 1940, he was barely hanging on.

-It was March of 1940, and Hogan was winless in eight years of professional golf and at times on the brink of chucking it all and returning to a club pro job at home in Fort Worth, Texas.
+It was March of 1940, and Hogan was winless in seven years of professional golf and at times on the brink of chucking it all and returning to a club pro job at home in Fort Worth, Texas.
 One report said he had $30 in his pockets and bald tires on his second-hand automobile on the eve of the annual North and South Open, held each spring after the tour left its wintertime swing through Florida.

 “Ben Hogan was starving for a tournament triumph as the 1940 tour began,” Gene Gregston wrote in Hogan: The Man Who Played for Glory.
 “The achievements of fellow Texans Ralph Guldahl and Byron Nelson added fuel to the fires smoldering within him until he was walking around the golf course like a volcano on the verge of eruption.”